Everyone wants your data..

 Logical you need to do always the same:

-$ ssh <owncloud server>cd /var/www/mv owncloud to owncloud-<current-version> $ tar xif <location of the downloaded archiv of the next version> $ cp owncloud-<current-version>/config/config.php owncloud/config/config.php $ mv owncloud-<current-version>/data owncloud $ cd owncloud $ sudo -u www-data php occ maintenance:mode --on $ service nginx restart $ sudo -u www-data php occ upgrade $ sudo -u www-data php occ maintenance:mode --on
+$ ssh <owncloud server>cd /var/www/mv owncloud to owncloud-<current-version> $ tar xif <location of the downloaded archiv of the next version> $ cp owncloud-<current-version>/config/config.php owncloud/config/config.php $ mv owncloud-<current-version>/data owncloud $ cd owncloud $ sudo -u www-data php occ maintenance:mode --on $ service nginx restart $ sudo -u www-data php occ upgrade $ sudo -u www-data php occ maintenance:mode --off

 Once in between the version the instanceid format and you have to add an “oc” at the beginning to make it work again.
 You have to add this manually config.php.